UMaine-ASAP/Graduate-School-Application/README.md

 	- **models/** 	All data objects used in the application

 		- **Model.php**                      A generic data object providing functions for loading/saving data from the database.
 If a model is tied to a database table, all of the fields for that database table are accessible as object properties.
 		- **ApplicationModel.php**           Application model used to access/save database fields
 		- **applicationComponents/**         Models representing components of the application
 		- **ApplicantModel.php**             Applicant model with basic applicant data
 		- **databaseConfig.php**             Not a model object.
 Describes which  but a configuration script.
 Because this serves a database function and corresponds to the apps logic it falls within the models category.
+		- **ApplicationFieldReference.php**  Helper model for converting a reference to a database field into a usable object for setting and getting values.
+Used to communicate database fields between client and server (i.e. client can specify which language name needs to be updated)

 	- **views/** Templates and supporint code for displaying data to the user